davidusb-geek/emhass/docs/develop.md

 ## Step 2 - Develop

-To develop the test code choose one of the following methods:
+To develop and test code choose one of the following methods:

 ### Method 1 - Python Virtual Environment